-With regard to the material weakness in the financial closing and reporting function, the Company has hired a Senior Vice President, Finance, who is expected to become the CFO shortly after this filing, and has filled substantially all open positions in the accounting department, which the Company expects will help to remediate this material weakness.
+With regard to the material weakness in the financial closing and reporting function, the Company has hired a CFO and has filled substantially all open positions in the accounting department, which the Company expects will help to remediate this material weakness.
 In addition, the Company's management and its Audit Committee are taking steps to:

-- Conduct a review of accounting processes to incorporate technology enhancements and strengthen the design and operation of controls; - Formalize the process, analytics and documentation around the monthly analysis of actual results against forecasts conducted within the finance department; - Document and communicate a detailed comprehensive financial reporting timeline and checklist process to assist in the timely gathering and review of financial information; - Improve quality control reviews within the accounting function to ensure reconciliations are completed accurately, in a timely manner and with proper management review; - Reinforce the thresholds required for management review and approval of account reconciliations and journal entries; and - Formalize and expand the documentation of certain of the Company's procedures with respect to review and oversight of financial reporting.
+- · Conduct a review of accounting processes to incorporate technology enhancements and strengthen the design and operation of controls; - Formalize the process, analytics and documentation around the monthly analysis of actual results against forecasts conducted within the finance department; - Document and communicate a detailed comprehensive financial reporting timeline and checklist process to assist in the timely gathering and review of financial information; - Improve quality control reviews within the accounting function to ensure reconciliations are completed accurately, in a timely manner and with proper management review; - · Reinforce the thresholds required for management review and approval of account reconciliations and journal entries; and - · Formalize and expand the documentation of certain of the Company's procedures with respect to review and oversight of financial reporting.